New Union Treaty: Aftermath

 Although the treaty was intended to save the union, hardliners feared that it would encourage some of the smaller republics to follow the lead of Lithuania and press for full independence.
 On 18 August, the hardliners took control of the government after confining Gorbachev in his Crimean dacha in order to stop him from returning to Moscow to sign the treaty.
 The August Coup collapsed in the face of overwhelming opposition not only from the smaller republics but from larger ones, especially Russia.

-Because the treaty was ultimately not signed, even in the aftermath of Ukrainian independence in December, the leaders of the republics organized the Commonwealth of Independent States, an alliance of 12 newly independent states.
+The treaty was ultimately not signed, and the Belovezha Accords signed on 8 December 1991 by Russia, Ukraine, and Belarus marked the official dissolution of the Soviet Union, converting the republics into independent states.
+The leaders of the republics organized the Commonwealth of Independent States, an organization of 12 newly independent states, created to replace the Soviet Union.
 The Baltic states never joined the CIS.
+Georgia was not a member until 1993 and withdrew in 2008 following the Russo-Georgian War.
 Ukraine, which never formally became a member, ended its participation in CIS statutory bodies in 2018 due to the Russo-Ukrainian War.
-Georgia was not a member until 1993 and withdrew in 2008 following the Russo-Georgian War.
-The signing of the Belovezha Accords on 8 December 1991 by Russia, Ukraine, and Belarus marked the official dissolution of the Soviet Union, converting the Republics into independent states.